-Then at the end of the week, we go back through emails, calls, and other touch points to see how the team did.
+Then at the end of the week, we go back through emails, calls, and other touchpoints to see how the team did.

 We don’t pick winners and losers during this challenge, but we often pull everyone together to highlight a few of the best interactions involving that word and review what made it great.

 The point of this tactic is to add variety back into your sales process.
-If you don’t know where to start, then it might be time for a sales process audit.
+If you don’t know where to start, it might be time for a sales process audit.

-If you’ve ever heard something to the effect of “I know I’m on a good sales call if I say these two things a lot…” that rep is probably not asking enough of the right questions.
+If you’ve ever heard something to the effect of, “I know I’m on a good sales call if I say these two things a lot…,” that rep is probably not asking enough of the right questions.

 Asking the same two questions in every single call is formulaic, not consultative.
 Your sales team can’t be consultative sales therapists if they’re giving every single person the exact same prescription.

 The only thing that applies to every one of your customers is that they have a problem.
 How you go about solving that problem will almost always be different.